NHSDigital/record-a-vaccination-guidance/app/records.md

 2. You will then see the patient’s details and a list of their vaccination records.
 3. Select ‘View’ next to the record you want to edit or delete.

 The ‘View’ link only appears next to records created by your organisation.
-This is because you can only edit or delete records created in RAVS by your organisation.
+This is because you can only edit or delete a record if it was created in RAVS by your organisation.

 ## Editing a record